 - Paul spoke about Tithing.
 Paul debated the legality of Melchizedek receiving Abraham’s tenth.
 He never preached Tithing.

 - Tithing is symbolic of The Word that feeds us from the storehouse (Church).
-The storehouse literally fed Priests, Levites, Widows, Orphans and Strangers, not the greater congregation.
-Money had different rules.

 Where is the balance?

 If we are to live by The Spirit or, Spirit-of-The-Law, we must ensure that those who depend on the ministry are supported by the ministry.
 A workman deserves his/her wages.

 If we stick to the pattern of the Law, we are to house, feed and pay those who work in the ministry.
 The book of Acts however shows no single method, thus suggesting we not become legalistic.

 The new covenant teaches us to contribute cheerfully, without compulsion and with generosity.
 However, the new covenant does not teach or imply tithing, it’s simply not there.